Aishwaryasjsu/linux/README.md

 # Work Distribution:
 ## Aishwarya
-Creation of the eax = 0x4FFFFFFC on gcp
+Creation of the eax = 0x4FFFFFFC on gcp <br>
-Alteration of cpuid.c for the implementation of the feature as per the specification of the assignment. cpuid package installation for the nested VM Verification and Validation of Results.
-(Collaboration with Aishwarya)
+Alteration of cpuid.c for the implementation of the feature as per the specification of the assignment. <br>
+cpuid package installation for the nested VM <br>
+Verification and Validation of Results.
+(Collaboration with Srinishaa) <br>

 ## Srinishaa
-Creation of eax = 0x4FFFFFFD on gcp
+Creation of eax = 0x4FFFFFFD on gcp <br>
-Alteration of vmx.c for implementing the feature as per the specification of the assignment.
+Alteration of vmx.c for implementing the feature as per the specification of the assignment. <br>
-Verification of Results.
+Verification of Results. <br>
-Documentation (Collaboration with Srinishaa).
+Documentation (Collaboration with Aishwarya). <br>

 ## Prerequisite:
 Assignment 1 setup